 Teacher Leadership (Grades K–12): Gain dynamic skills that can help you lead with greater confidence in your classroom and in your teaching community and address such key challenges as parent involvement and student achievement.
 You will also learn more about your own leadership style and how to leverage the latest research to guide your decisions.

-Walden’s accelerated MSEd degree offers three specializations—Curriculum, Instruction, and Assessment (Grades K–12); Elementary Reading and Literacy (Grades preK–6): and Teacher Leadership (Grades K-12).
+Walden’s accelerated MSEd degree offers six specializations—Curriculum, Instruction, and Assessment (Grades K–12); Elementary Reading and Literacy (Grades preK–6); Elementary Reading and Mathematics (Grades K-6), Integrating Technology in the Classroom (Grades K-12), Special Education – Non Licensure (Grades K-12); and Teacher Leadership (Grades K-12).
 It is key to note that regardless of which specialization you choose, the MS in Education program will provide strategies for greater student achievement while leading you to greater success as a teacher.

 *U.S. citizens living abroad may qualify for our principal licensure program.
 Some restrictions apply.
 Contact an enrollment advisor for more information and to see if you qualify.